ServiceNowDevProgram/code-snippets/Fix scripts/Bulk Update Catalog Item Images/readme.md

 ## Description

 This script can perform bulk updates of the picture and/or icon fields used in catalog items and record producers.
-The image for the picture and icon fields can be different or the same.
+The script will update each item that is returned in the query with the images set in the iconSysId and pictureSysId variables.
+A business use for this script would be the need to update the picture and icon fields of all Apple related catalog items with an new Apple logo image.

 ## Getting Started